 How to Make a Strawberry Galette

-The filling for this recipe is a cinch to prepare.
+The filling for this recipe is so simple to prepare.

-- Add your berries by hand to the center of the dough.
-Do not include the liquid from the bowl.
-Leave an edge about 1 ½ inches wide.
+STEP 3: Add the strawberry filling to the center of the pie dough leaving an edge about 1 ½ inches wide.
+Discard the liquid.

 The crust for both is the same.
 However, a galette is baked on a flat pan instead of in a pie dish.
 It’s a little more rustic with the edges folded in to create a crust, rather than fancy crimped designs.
 Because it is flatter, a galette will hold less filling than a pie.